argoproj/argo-workflows/docs/cron-workflows.md

 ## Introduction

 `CronWorkflow` are workflows that run on a preset schedule.
-They are designed to be converted from `Workflow` easily and to mimick the same options as Kubernetes `CronJob`.
+They are designed to be converted from `Workflow` easily and to mimic the same options as Kubernetes `CronJob`.
 In essence, `CronWorkflow` = `Workflow` + some specific cron options.

 ## `CronWorkflow` Spec